aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

     # Spanning tree priority | Required.
     spanning_tree_priority: < spanning-tree priority >

+    # Activate or deactivate IGMP snooping for all l2leaf devices | Optional default is true
+    igmp_snooping_enabled: < true | false >

   # The node groups are group of one or two nodes where specific variables can be defined related to the topology
   # and allowed L3 and L2 network services.
   # All variables defined under `defaults` dictionary can be defined under each node group to override it.